Membership — Schools

 An HSCA Chapter is an invaluable addition to any school's curriculum — a prominent, positive symbol of the quality and breadth of a school's educational program.

-We are eternally grateful for the support of our Pioneer Chapters this semester, who helped build this organization from the ground up.
+We are eternally grateful for the support of our Pioneer Chapters this semester.

 Chapter Director Benefits